-In the 10-year rate estimations, there was no sign of non-iidness and so both the standardised residuals were individually and jointly iid.
-The significant Engel and Ng sign biases were not present and a unit root was not found in the conditional variances of the Australian rate changes.
-The conditional variance of the 3-month US rate changes appeared to have a unit root judging from the $\beta_h$ which was very close to one, however the formal tests were not supportive of the presence of a unit root.
-In sum, the bivariate EGARCH modelling of the daily changes of Australian and the US interest rates were shown to be reasonably effective in addressing most of the generic statistical properties of the daily changes, while some news announcement variables helped explain the movements of the first and second moments of the daily interest rate changes.
+Ng sign biases were not present and a unit root was not found in the conditional variances of the Australian rate changes.
+The conditional variance of the 3-month US rate changes appeared to have a unit root judging from the $\beta_h$ , which was very close to one, however the formal tests were not supportive of the presence of a unit root.
+In sum, the bivariate EGARCH modeling of the daily changes of Australian and US interest rates were shown to be reasonably effective in addressing most of the generic statistical properties of the daily changes, while some news announcement variables helped explain the movements of the first and second moments of the daily interest rate changes.

-In Figures 4 and 5, we present graphs of the raw daily changes, their conditional variances and the standardised innovations.
+In Figs. 4 and 5, we present graphs of the raw daily changes, their conditional variances, and the standardised innovations.
 In the raw data (checking the scale), the most noticeable feature is how much more variable the Australian 3-month rate is than its US counterpart.
 In the period surrounding October 1987, there was much movement, but after 1990 the market settled.
 This is partly attributable to the explicit announcements of the cash rate instrument by the RBA beginning January 1990.
-Movements in the cash rate unaccompanied by an official statement by the RBA were no longer seen as a source of information regarding the RBA's monetary policy changes, and so the excess volatilities of all short-term rates due to speculation regarding a monetary policy shift died down for the post-1990 period.
+Movements in the cash rate unaccompanied by an official statement by the RBA were no longer seen as a source of information regarding the RBA's monetary policy changes, and so the excess volatilities of all short-term rates due to speculation regarding monetary policy shift died down for the post-1990 period.
 From mid-1994, volatility picked up.
 The conditional variance graphs show that the models are successfully demonstrating these features with standardised innovations from them being essentially white noise.

-VI.
-Conclusions
+6. Conclusions

-This paper examined the financial linkages between Australia and the US through the interactions between short- and long-term interest rates of the two countries.
-It has been shown that daily changes of the interest rates were leptokurtic and that there was evidence of time-varying conditional volatility of the changes.
+This paper examined the financial linkages between Australia and US through the interactions between the short- and long-term interest rates of the two countries.
+It has been shown that daily changes of interest rates were leptokurtic and that there was evidence of time-varying conditional volatility of the changes.
 Although there was no actual time overlap of market trading in the debt markets in the two countries, overlaps were created when daily changes of interest rates were used.
 Apart from the short-term Australian interest rate, the bivariate EGARCH modelling of the daily changes of both short- and long-term interest rates addressed effectively the statistical properties of the daily changes.

-Unexpected changes in the previous day's US interest rates significantly moved the corresponding Australian rates in the same direction (a 1 basis point increase in the previous day's US short-term (long-term) rate led on average to a 0.06 (0.34) basis point increase in the next day's Australian short-term (long-term) rate), while the conditional variance of the long-term rate was significantly raised in response.
+Unexpected changes in the previous day's US interest rates significantly moved the corresponding Australian rates in the same direction (a one basis point increase in the previous day's US short-term (long-term) rate led on average to a 0.06 (0.34) basis point increase in the next day's Australian short-term (long-term) rate), while the conditional variance of the long-term rate was significantly raised in response.
 The conditional variances of the US rate changes had a significant positive influence on the corresponding Australian conditional variances.
 These exogenous influences of the US interest rate changes on the Australian changes were then further investigated by considering the effects of US macroeconomic announcement news.
-The US GDP news announcements raised the Australian 3-month rate and the trade deficit, GDP and unemployment rate news increased the conditional volatility while retail sales news announcement lowered it.
-There was no evidence of the stimulated conditional volatility in response to the US GDP news announcement.
+The US GDP news announcements raised the Australian 3-month rate and the trade deficit, GDP, and UE news increased the conditional volatility while retail sales news announcement lowered it.
+There was no evidence of the Australian 10-year rate responding to any of the US news announcements except for the stimulated conditional volatility in response to the US GDP news announcement.